kirillsankov/pollify-front/README.md

 - Creating adaptive and accessible user interfaces
 - Learning methods for testing React components
 - Mastering containerization of frontend applications
+- Implementing user authentication and authorization
+- Working with external APIs and handling async operations
+- Creating reusable UI components and design systems

 ## Additional Information

-This project is part of a web development course and is not intended for use in a production environment without additional refinement and testing.
+This project demonstrates modern React development practices and is deployed as a live application.
+While originally created for educational purposes, it showcases production-ready features and best practices for web development.